Eshrak20/Eshrak20/README.md

 <h3 align="center">🚀 A Computer Science Enthusiast from Bangladesh</h3>
 ---

-### 👨‍💻 About Me
+### 👨‍🎓 Overview
 Hi, I’m **Eshrak** — a Full-Stack JavaScript Developer specializing in the **MERN stack**.
-I build scalable web applications with **Node.js, Express, PostgreSQL**, and create responsive UIs using **React, Redux, and Tailwind CSS**.
+I build scalable web applications with **Express.js, PostgreSQL, Mongodb**, and create responsive UIs using **React, Redux, and Tailwind CSS**.

-Currently, I’m exploring **TypeScript, Prisma, GraphQL, and Next.js** to level up my development skills.
+Currently, I’m exploring **Next.js, Prisma, GraphQL, and Devops ** to level up my development skills.
 Passionate about turning ideas into **production-ready projects** with strong backend foundations and smooth user experiences.